ibm-cloud-docs/cloud-databases/hosting-models.md

 {: #hosting-models-iso-compute-provisioning-tf}
 {: terraform}

-To provision a {{site.data.keyword.databases-for}} Isolated Compute instance, use Terraform {{site.data.keyword.databases-for}} API [Capability endpoint](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#capability){: external}.
+To provision a {{site.data.keyword.databases-for}} Isolated Compute instance, use Terraform.

 Use a command like: